 The track crew should attempt to avoid damaging the participant’s vehicle.
 However, should damage occur in the course of loading, towing, preparing to tow, or unloading.
 ASR and / or the Super Lap crew will not be held responsible for any damages.

-- ASR and Super Lap crew request that Glycol-based antifreeze and other additives that may cause a slippery condition if spilled on track are not used.
-Other water additives such as Redline Water Wetter are recomeded..
+ASR and Super Lap officials request that Glycol-based antifreeze and other additives that may cause a slippery condition if spilled on track are not used.
+Other water additives such as Redline Water Wetter are recommended.

-- No car may enter the track for a competitive session unless a required GTA Tech Sticker is affixed to the highest part of the driver’s side of the windshield, if applicable; or on the top of the roll bar in open-cars, without Race Director approval.
+No car may enter the track for a competitive session unless a required Super Lap Tech Sticker is affixed to the highest part of the driver’s side of the windshield, if applicable; or on the top of the roll bar in open-cars, without a Super Lap official's approval.